-The Company assumed 24,149,960 public warrants (the "Public Warrants") and 11,326,667 private placement warrants (the "Private Placement Warrants", and the Public Warrants together with the Private Placement Warrants, the "Assumed Common Stock Warrants") upon the Business Combination, all of which were issued in connection with Artius' initial public offering and entitle each holder to purchase one share of Class A common stock at an exercise price of at \$11.50 per share.
-As of March 31, 2023, 24,149,960 Public Warrants and 11,326,667 Private Placement Warrants are outstanding.
+The Company assumed 24,149,960 public warrants (the "Public Warrants") and 11,326,667 private placement warrants (the "Private Placement Warrants", and the Public Warrants together with the Private Placement Warrants, the "Assumed Common Stock Warrants" or "Warrants") upon the Business Combination, all of which were issued in connection with Artius' initial public offering and entitle each holder to purchase one share of Class A common stock at an exercise price of at \$11.50 per share.
+As of June 30, 2023, 24,149,960 Public Warrants and 11,326,667 Private Placement Warrants are outstanding.
 The Public Warrants are publicly traded and are exercisable for cash unless certain conditions occur, such as the failure to have an effective registration statement related to the shares issuable upon exercise or redemption by the Company under certain conditions, at which time the warrants may be cashless exercised.
 The Private Placement Warrants are transferable, assignable or salable in certain limited exceptions.
 The Private Placement Warrants are exercisable for cash or on a cashless basis, at the holder's option, and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will cease to be Private Placement Warrants, and be come Public Warrants.
+If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will cease to be Private Placement Warrants, and become Public Warrants and be redeemable by the Company and exercisable by such holders on the same basis as the other Public Warrants.

 The Company evaluated the Assumed Common Stock Warrants under ASC 815-40, Derivatives and Hedging-Contracts in Entity's Own Equity ("ASC 815-40"), and concluded they do not meet the criteria to be classified in stockholders' equity.
 Specifically, the exercise of the Assumed Common Stock Warrants may be settled in cash upon the occurrence of a tender offer or exchange that involves 50% or more of our Class A stockholders.
 Because not all of the voting stockholders need to participate in such tender offer or exchange to trigger the potential cash settlement and the Company does not control the occurrence of such an event, the Company concluded that the Assumed Common Stock Warrants do not meet the conditions to be classified in equity.
-Since the Assumed Common Stock Warrants meet the definition of a derivative under ASC 815, the Company reorded these warrants as liabilities on the Condensed Consolidated Balance Sheets at fair value, with subsequent changes in their respective fair values recognized in the change in fair value of Assumed Common Stock Warrant liabilities within the Condensed Consolidated Statements of Operations and Comprehensive Income at each reporting date.
+Since the Assumed Common Stock Warrants meet the definition of a derivative under ASC 815, the Company recorded these warrants as liabilities on the Condensed Consolidated Balance Sheets at fair value, with subsequent changes in their respective fair values recognized in the change in fair value of Assumed Common Stock Warrant liabilities within the Condensed Consolidated Statements of Operations and Comprehensive Income at each reporting date.
 The Public Warrants were publicly traded and thus had an observable market price to estimate fair value, and the Private Placement Warrants were effectively valued similar to the Public Warrants, as described in Note 6.